denten-books/plain-text/0-intro.md

 I am not at home.
 But I know the alarm is happening because I receive notifications of it on my phone---another small computational device, next to my laptop.
 This mobile appliance also contains most of my book library.
-I open the book.
-But what I mean by "opening a book" is just a metaphor for series of odd actions.
-The book is a small, thin black rectangle: three inches wide, five inches tall, and barely a few millimeters thick.
-A slab of polished glass covers it in the front, where the tiny eyes of a camera and a light sensor also protrude.
+I pick it up to read a book.
+But what I mean by "reading a book" occludes a metaphor for series of odd actions.
+The "book" is a small, thin black
+rectangle: three inches wide, five inches tall, and barely a few millimeters thick.
+A slab of polished glass covers the front of the device, where the tiny eyes of a camera and a light sensor also protrude.
 At the back, made of a smooth soft plastic, we find another, larger camera.
 At the foot of the device a grid of small perforations indicate breathing room for a speaker and several microphones.
 To "open" the book I touch the glass.
 The machine recognizes my fingerprint almost instantly.
-I then tap and poke at the glass until I find a small image that represents both my library and the book store, where I can purchase a book, or rather, purchase a licence to read the book on this particular device.
+I then tap and poke at the surface until I find a small image that represents both my library and the book store, where I can "purchase" "books."
+To read this particular volume, I have actually purchased a limited licence to receive data, which the software then assembles to resemble something like books.
 To begin reading I swipe again with my finger.
 The screen dims to match to room ambiance as words fill the screen.
 One of the passages on the first page appears underlined: a number of other readers in my social circle must have found the passage interesting.
-My finger slides along the glass to turn the page.
-The device emits a muffled rustle, to remind me of the book metaphor.
-The image curls ever so slightly in a way that vaguely resembles a page as another page slides into view.
+My finger slides along the glass surface to turn the page.
+The device emits a muffled rustle, to remind me of the underlying metaphor.
+The image curls ever so slightly in a way that resembles a printed page as another "page" slides into view.
 My tiny library metaphor contains over a thousand books.

-Despite the appearances, the electronic book reader-library next to my computer has more in common with the smoke detector than it does with several paper volumes also scattered across my desk.
+Despite the appearances, the electronic book reader-library-store next to my computer has more in common with the smoke detector than it does with several paper volumes also scattered across my desk.
 Both devices comprise printed circuit boards, capacitors, silicone chips, and resistors.
 Both draw electric